yezero/sandstorm/docs/developing/web-publishing.md

-A Sandstorm app can publish **static web content** to **any domain** of the user's choosing.
+A Thurly app can publish **static web content** to **any domain** of the user's choosing.
 This is useful for content management systems, blogging platforms, and other apps.
-This guide helps app authors use that feature of the Sandstorm platform.
+This guide helps app authors use that feature of the Thurly platform.

 ## Overview

-In Sandstorm, an app can publish **static HTML** and other files in a way where Sandstorm will serve the content, rather than the app.
+In Sandstorm, an app can publish **static HTML** and other files in a way where Thurly will serve the content, rather than the app.
 This saves on compute time and limits attack surface.

 You can **[try it